This post explains how to use the ticket lottery systems, both the online and in-person versions, to get reduced-price Broadway show tickets.

 We offer daily guided and self-guided walking tours of NYC.

-If you are considering purchasing a tourist attraction discount pass, the New York Pass entitles you to up to 10% on Broadway shows.
+If you are considering purchasing a money-saving tourist attraction pass, the New York Pass entitles you to up to 10% on Broadway shows.

 To find out if getting a tourist pass is right for you, our post, New York City Attraction Passes: Which One Is the Best to Buy will help you make that decision.